The American Lung Association “State of the Air” 2023 is the result of the hard work of many.

-We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Rebecca B., Alex S. and Maria J.
+We would like to thank: Allen S. Lefohn of A.S.L. and Associates, who compiled the data; John Balmes, M.D., who served as expert volunteer reviewer for the health impacts section; Randy Tibbott of Our Designs, Inc., who designed the print version; Doug Manners, a volunteer writer/editor in Denver, CO, who helped with story collection, and storytellers Martha Coello, Lynn de Freitas, Joanne Kilgour and Jenny Wynn.

-“State of the Air” 2021 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
-We miss her every day.
+“State of the Air” 2023 would not have been possible but for the twenty years of inspiration, dedication and hard work of the late Janice E. Nolen.
+We still miss her every day.

-The American Lung Association assumes sole responsibility for the content of the American Lung Association “State of the Air” 2021.
+The American Lung Association assumes sole responsibility for the content of “State of the Air” 2023.

 American Lung Association

 55 W. Wacker Drive, Suite 1150

 Chicago, IL 60601

 Washington, DC 20004

 American Lung Association and State of the Air are registered trademarks of the American Lung Association.